-Premarital agreements generally address financial matters between the parties including the sale, use, and transfer of property during the marriage and in the event of death or divorce; acquisition of property during the marriage and protection of assets obtained either prior to marriage or by inheritance or bequest during the marriage.
+Premarital agreements generally address financial matters between the parties, including the sale, use, and transfer of property during the marriage and in the event of death or divorce; acquisition of property during the marriage; and protection of assets obtained either prior to marriage or by inheritance or bequest during the marriage.
 Premarital agreements may also address spousal support (alimony) rights between the parties.
-Premarital agreements should not address prospective child custody or child support as such provisions are typically void against public policy.
+Premarital agreements should not address prospective child custody or child support as such provisions are typically void as against public policy.

 A premarital agreement must be in writing and signed by both parties.
 To ensure validity, there should be full disclosure of each party’s assets and liabilities and the agreement cannot be unconscionable (extremely unfair) at the time it is signed.
 After marriage, a premarital agreement may be amended or revoked so long as the amendment or revocation is also in writing and signed by the parties.

 Many people believe that premarital agreements are only for the wealthy.
 This is no longer true.
 Premarital agreements are for individuals who may have built a successful business prior to marriage that they wish to protect; or who have one or more children by a prior relationship, whose financial future they seek to provide for; or who have an expectation of inheritance they wish to fully preserve.
 A premarital agreement may make sense if there is significant disparity in the respective assets and incomes of the parties.
 If you are considering a premarital agreement, give us a call to determine whether one is right for you.